jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

 - `mus`: music, art, entertainment (e.g. music, museum)
   - In classical Greece, any art in which the **Muses** presided, but especially music and lyric poetry.
-- `myo`: relating to the muscle tissue (e.g. myocardial, cardiomyopathy)
+- `myo`: relating to the muscle tissue (e.g. myocardial, cardiomyopathy, myoelectric)
 - `nano`: nano (e.g. nanostructure, nanotechnology)
 - `ne`: the same as `neg` (e.g. nescience)
 - `neg`: not; to deny (e.g. negtive)